Time resolution of BC422 plastic scintillator read out by a SiPM: Experimental Conditions

 \subsection{Constant Fraction Discriminator}

 As the pulse-height distributions of D1 and D2 signals are rather broad, we use a constant fraction discriminator (CFD) technique \cite{Leo} to correct for the signal walk.
 In a CFD the trigger time corresponds to a given fraction of the signal and is independent of its amplitude as long as the signal shape is preserved.
 The constant fraction algorithm is realized in the DSO software and is explained in Fig.\,\ref{Fig:CFD}.
 The input signal (we take it to be positive and starting at time zero) is split in two signals: main and attenuated.
 The main signal is the unchanged input one.
 The attenuated signal is the main multiplied by a factor $att$ and shifted backward by introducing a negative time offset, referred to as $delay$.
 The crossing of the main and attenuated signals occurs at their levels $fraction$ and $Latt$, respectively.
 The corresponding time $tF$ is the CFD trigger time.
 In practice $tF$ is found by zero-crossing of a CFD signal, calculated as main minus attenuated.
 The input parameters used for tuning the CFD are $fraction$ and $Latt$, i.e. the levels of main and attenuated signals, at which the trigger will occur.
 In the classical description of the CFD algorithm \cite{Leo} it is required the crossing of the main and attenuated signals to occur at the maximum of the attenuated signal (the case of $Latt = 1$).
 In this work we set $Latt = 0.9$.
 By using the averaged signal waveform we find the trigger time $tF$, corresponding to the level $fraction$, and the time $tL$, corresponding to the level $Latt$ taken on the main signal.
+Note, that even that the level $Latt$ belongs to the attenuated signal, for the purpose of finding the time $tL$ it is taken on the main signal.
 The CFD settings $att$ and $delay$ to ensure triggering at the given levels are: $att = fraction/Latt$, $delay = tL - tF$.